ordina-jworks/ordina-jworks.github.io/_posts/2019-03-28-Building-With-Google-Cloud-Build.md

 In the above example,
 a custom Docker tag is created and saved to the `/workspace/_TAG` file, and then read from again in the next step.

+To start the build you can use the `gcloud builds submit` command, or create an automatic trigger on the Google Cloud console that triggers the build on new commits in the Git repository.
+After adding a trigger,
+you can also trigger the build manually on the Google Cloud console.

 ## Build parameters (substitutions)